avo-hq/docs.avohq.io/docs/2.0/actions.md

 <img :src="('/assets/img/actions.jpg')" alt="Avo actions" class="border mb-4" />

 The `handle` method is where the magic happens.
-This is where you put your action logic.
-In this method, you will have access to the selected `models` (if there's only one it will be automatically wrapped in an array) and, the values passed to the `fields`.
+That is where you put your action logic.
+In this method, you will have access to the selected `models` (if there's only one, it will be automatically wrapped in an array) and the values passed to the `fields`.

 ```ruby
 def handle(**args)